-Iowa Winter Travel Condition Definitions (updated Winter 2014/2015)Note: From October 15 to April 15, the Iowa DOT reports winter road conditions on Interstates, U.S., and state highways in Iowa.
+Iowa Winter Travel Condition Definitions (updated February 2015)Note: From October 15 to April 15, the Iowa DOT reports winter road conditions on Interstates, U.S., and state highways in Iowa.
 Reported conditions, described below, are updated every two hours; however, road conditions may change rapidly between reporting periods.
 A roadway with no report available does not indicate normal driving conditions; adverse driving conditions may be present.

 Partially covered: Frost, ice, sleet/slush, snow or a mixture of precipitation is causing the roadway to be partially covered.
 Drivers may experience periods when roadway markings are difficult to see.
 The roadway surface may become slick, snow packed and rutted.
 Moderate blowing and drifting snow along with occasional drifts may be encountered.